SimonSapin/rust-on-bbc-microbit/README.md

 # Rust on BBC micro:bit

-This is where a play with BBC’s [micro:bit](https://www.microbit.co.uk/about) and put some [Rust](http://rust-lang.org/) code on it.
+This is where I play with BBC’s [micro:bit](https://www.microbit.co.uk/about) and put some [Rust](http://rust-lang.org/) code on it.

 It’s a tiny board with an ARM micro-controller and a bunch of peripherals on it.